 3. Check for coolant quality and consistency

 Don’t just add your coolant to the system to top it off.
 That’s careless.
 There are things to check and confirm before doing so.
+One of the causes of diesel engine overheating is poor coolant maintenance.
 You need to check out the coolant quality already inside the system.
 Matching the quality of the new coolant to the coolant already inside the engine is very necessary.

 They must be the same in type, color, odor, acidity, and mixture combination.
 A shift from consistency will have a negative impact.
 Two different coolant mixtures may have different boiling points and will eventually cause overheating.